-- A. All organizations licensed by the Department to provide services and programs shall have staff with appropriate training, education, experience, credentials and licenses to deliver the services and programs covered in this Part. - B. Direct Service Staff - 1.
-All staff providing direct services in licensed behavioral health organizations who are not licensed independent practitioners will receive clinical supervision. - 2.
-Hours of supervision will be pro-rated for actual hours worked each month.
+- A. All organizations licensed by the Department to provide services and programs shall have staff with appropriate training, education, experience, credentials and licenses to deliver the services and programs covered in this Part. - B. Direct Service Staff

-- 3. Licensed staff all professionally licensed staff who provide a clinical or medical service, and are not independent practitioners, except nurses in an OTP who have no counseling responsibilities, shall receive supervision on a regular and predictable schedule that occurs at least monthly with preference for a minimum of four (4) hours of clinical supervision per month (pro-rated for part-time clinicians), that shall consist of no less than one (1) hour of individual supervision.
-Each month the remaining three (3) hours of clinical supervision may be in a group setting. - 4.
-Staff without a license All direct service staff who do not have a professional license, except those who work the third shift in a residential program, shall receive supervision on a regular and predictable schedule that occurs at least monthly with preference for a minimum of four (4) hours of clinical supervision per month (pro-rated for part-time direct service staff) of which at least two (2) hours shall be individual clinical supervision.
-Each month the remaining two (2) hours of documented clinical supervision may be in a group setting. - 5.
-Direct service staff who work the third shift in a residential program shall receive a minimum of one (1) hour of clinical supervision each month, at least thirty (30) minutes of which shall be individual clinical supervision. - 6.
-All clinical supervision shall relate to the service the staff person is providing and shall be documented.
+- All staff providing direct services in licensed behavioral health organizations who are not licensed independent practitioners will receive clinical supervision by a supervisor who meets the qualifications in § 1.6(C) of this Part. - 2.
+Hours of supervision will be pro-rated for actual hours worked each month. - 3.
+Licensed staff all professionally licensed staff, including Licensed Practical Nurses (L.P.N.s), who provide a clinical or medical service, and are not independent practitioners, except nurses in an OTP who have no counseling responsibilities, shall receive supervision on a regular and predictable schedule that occurs at least monthly with preference for a minimum of four (4) hours of clinical supervision per month (pro-rated for part-time clinicians), that shall consist of no less than one (1) hour of individual supervision.
+Each month the remaining three (3) hours of clinical supervision may be in a group setting. - a.
+L.P.N.s must be supervised on an ongoing basis by a person licensed in the State of Rhode Island as a Registered Nurse (R.N.), an Advanced Practice Registered Nurse (A.P.R.N.), or a physician.
+Dates and times of supervision of an L.P.N. by any of the professionals listed in this subparagraph must be documented and maintained by the organization. - All L.P.N.s must have the knowledge and skill level commensurate with education and clinical expertise within the scope of work.
+L.P.N.s must have the required trainings and certifications to perform the work responsibilities at the level of practice for which they are hired or are currently employed. - 4.
+Staff without a license All direct service staff who do not have a professional license, except those who work the third (3rd) shift in a residential program, shall receive supervision on a regular and predictable schedule that occurs at least monthly with preference for a minimum of four (4) hours of clinical supervision per month (pro-rated for part-time direct service staff) of which at least two (2) hours shall be individual clinical supervision.
+Each month the remaining two (2) hours of documented clinical supervision may be in a group setting.
+The supervision must be provided by a supervisor who meets the qualifications in § 1.6(C) of this Part below. - 5.
+Direct service staff who work the third (3rd) shift in a residential program shall receive a minimum of one (1) hour of clinical supervision each month, at least thirty (30) minutes of which shall be individual clinical supervision.
+The supervision must be provided by a supervisor who meets the qualifications in § 1.6(C) of this Part below.

+6. All clinical supervision shall relate to the service the staff person is providing and shall be documented.